 To get started, ensure that you have an appropriate Development Environment for a Charmed Operator, then let’s create a new Charm named

-hello-operator, placing the template in its own directory:
+hello-operator, generating the template in its own directory:

 # Create the Charm directory $ mkdir hello-operator; cd hello-operator # Initialise the Charm directory $ charmcraft init